A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Introduction

 \section{Introduction}

 The wave equation is a fundamental equation in mathematical physics describing the phenomena of wave propagation.
-It finds diverse applications in science and engineering, including geoscience, petroleum engineering, and telecommunication (see \cite{Durran1999, KAMPANIS2008} and the references therein).
-Let $\Omega\in \mathbb{R}^2$ be a bounded Lipschitz domain and $T>0$ be the length of the time interval.
+It finds diverse applications in science and engineering, including geoscience, petroleum engineering, and telecommunication (see \cite{KAMPANIS2008, Tromp} and the references therein).
+Let {$\Omega \subset \mathbb{R}^2$} be a bounded Lipschitz domain and $T>0$ be the length of the time interval.
 We consider in this paper the acoustic wave equation

 where $u$ is the pressure, $\mathbf{q}$ is the speed of the displacement in the medium, and $f$ is the source.
-The domain $\Omega$ is assumed to be divided by a $C^2$-smooth interface $\Gamma$ into two nonintersecting subdomains,
+The domain $\Omega$ is assumed to be divided by a $C^2$-smooth interface $\Gamma$ into two nonintersecting subdomains such that $\Om=\Om_1\cup\Ga\cup\Om_2$ and $\Om_1\subset\bar\Om_1\subset\Om$.
+For simplicity, we assume that the density of the medium $\rho$ and the speed of the propagation of the wave $c$ are piecewise constants, namely,